nautobot/nautobot/docs/core-functionality/devices.md

 Device types are instantiated as devices installed within racks.
 For example, you might define a device type to represent a Juniper EX4300-48T network switch with 48 Ethernet interfaces.
 You can then create multiple devices of this type named "switch1," "switch2," and so on.
 Each device will inherit the components (such as interfaces) of its device type at the time of creation.
 (However, changes made to a device type will **not** apply to instances of that device type retroactively.)

-The device type model includes three flags which inform what type of components may be added to it:

-* `is_console_server`: This device type has console server ports
-* `is_pdu`: This device type has power outlets
-* `is_network_device`: This device type has network interfaces

 Some devices house child devices which share physical resources, like space and power, but which functional independently from one another.
 A common example of this is blade server chassis.
 Each device type is designated as one of the following:

 * A parent device (which has device bays)